Post

 What is Raspberry Pi Pico

 One of the standout features of the Raspberry Pi Pico is its support for MicroPython, a lean and efficient implementation of the Python 3 programming language optimized for microcontrollers.
 MicroPython allows developers to write code using the familiar and user-friendly Python syntax, while taking advantage of the Pico’s hardware capabilities.
+This may be beneficial for those who are not familiar with C/C++ and setting up build environments.

 What is not Raspberry Pi Pico